 The Nottingham's treasury policy only permits sterling denominated lending to UK and other central governments, UK local authorities, banks and building societies.
-However, during the year the Nottingham has not permitted any lending directly to sovereign states, other than the UK.
-Lending is also permitted to selected European based Multilateral Development banks in instances where it qualifies as High Quality Liquidity Buffer (HQLB) eligible assets.
-In addition every bank must have a minimum 'A' credit rating from an external credit assessment institution.
+During the year lending has been permitted to selected European based Multilateral Development Banks in instances where it qualifies as High Quality Liquidity Buffer (HQLB) eligible assets, The Society has not permitted any lending directly to sovereign states, other than the UK.
+In addition, every bank must have a minimum 'A' rating from an external credit assessment institution.